Gopika-2000/DDU-GKY/README.md

 # DDU-GKY
 ## Attented Data science program conducted by DDU-GKY
-## these are the works from DDU-GKY
+## Including the works that I done during the program.